Héritier Lumumba: Personal life

-Lumumba was born to a Afro-Brazilian mother and a Congolese-Angolan father in Rio de Janeiro, and moved to Perth, Australia when he was 3 years old.
-He was raised by his Australian stepfather and was 19 years old when he was reunited with his father, after spending 13 years apart.
+Lumumba was born to an Afro-Brazilian mother and a Congolese-Angolan father in Rio de Janeiro, and moved to Perth, Western Australia when he was 3 years old.
+He went to school at Rossmoyne Primary from 1994 to 1999 and then Rossmoyne Senior High School.
 He supported the Essendon Bombers as a child, with his family owning a pet dog named Sheedy after the long-time Essendon coach Kevin Sheedy.

-He went to school at Rossmoyne Primary from 1994 to 1999 and then Rossmoyne Senior High School.
+Lumumba was raised by his Australian stepfather, Ralph, who died by suicide shortly before the start of the 2009 football season; Lumumba considered taking a year off football to be with his family but ultimately decided to continue playing.
+He was 19 years old when he was reunited with his biological father, after spending 13 years apart.
+Lumumba's younger sister, Raquel O’Brien, is a podcast producer who has spoken publicly about her traumatic childhood.

 Lumumba's surname was changed to "O'Brien" when he was 9 years old and was given the nickname "Harry" shortly after, becoming known as "Harry O'Brien".
 In December 2013, he changed his surname back to "Lumumba" and discontinued the use of the nickname "Harry", citing his journey of decolonisation as the reason for the change.

 Lumumba became the AFL's first multicultural ambassador and worked to engage migrant communities through football.
 He was the AFL's multicultural ambassador from 2006 to 2013.
 In 2012, Prime Minister Julia Gillard recognised Lumumba as one of the People of Australia ambassadors.
 He was also made the ambassador to the Dalai Lama's visit to Australia in June 2011.